August 16, 2024 | Net Health

 What Do Providers Need to Know?

 Value-based payment has its risks, particularly for medical providers.
 There are one-sided and two-sided risk models, and providers must determine what they are comfortable participating in.
 Some models only have positive financial incentives for providers who exceed expectations.
 Others also carry negative risks, where providers are penalized for not meeting their goals.
-Providers will also need to understand how the disbursement of funds is managed.
+Providers will also need to understand how the disbursement of funds is managed to improve health outcomes by addressing both clinical and nonclinical needs of patients.

 In fee-for-service models, all payments are made retrospectively—after treatment has occurred.
 In some value-based payment models, payment is made prospectively, with a set amount for a particular diagnosis or set of patients.
 Providers must understand what the payments are intended to cover and develop methods for efficiently coordinating all care to stay within the assigned budget.